brick713/Build-OpenWrt-R7800/README.md

 - Generate `.config` files using [Lean's OpenWrt](https://github.com/coolsnowwolf/lede) source code. ( You can change it through environment variables in the workflow file. )
 - Push `.config` file to the GitHub repository, and click the `star` button, the build starts automatically.Progress can be viewed on the Actions page.
 - When the build is complete, click the `Artifacts` button in the upper right corner of the Actions page to download the binaries.
+- This project is set to automatically proceed at 18:30 on the first day of each month,You can modify `cron` according to the situation, but weekends are not recommended here but build your own.
 - Compilation will be executed at 18:00 every Friday，You can modify the `cron` parameter in the `config` file to customize.

 ## Tips